Lita McClinton

 McClinton was shot dead while receiving a box of pink roses at her doorstep.
 In 1997, Phillip Anthony Harwood was identified as the hit man.
 He said he had committed the murder for $25,000 at the behest of her former husband, James Sullivan.
-Sullivan had been in Palm Beach, Florida during the shooting in Atlanta, Georgia.
+Sullivan had been in Palm Beach, Florida during the shooting in Atlanta.
 Sullivan escaped arrest by fleeing abroad but, on July 2, 2002, he was arrested in Thailand.
 In 2004, he was extradited to Atlanta.
 In March 2006, Sullivan was convicted of murder for arranging the 1987 shooting of his wife.
 After the jury spared him from a death sentence, he was sentenced to life in prison without the possibility of parole.
 The case was profiled on Unsolved Mysteries in 2001, the year before Sullivan was arrested.